Flyff: Elements

 Monsters are generally associated with a particular in-game elements, of which there are five.
 Each element is vulnerable to one element and resistant to another.
 Weapons and armor can be "elemented", conferring advantages against monsters of some types and disadvantages against others; many aggressive spells are also elemented.

 Cash Shop

-Flyff uses a micropayment system through which users can obtain 'Game Cash'.
-Game Cash can be exchanged for premium items not otherwise available in the game, including clothing, potions, different kinds of scrolls and pick-up pets.
+Flyff uses a micropayment system through which users can obtain 'Game Cash', which can be exchanged for premium items not otherwise available in the game, including clothing, potions, different kinds of scrolls and pick-up pets.

 Sequel

-On February 13, 2012, Gala Lab, the development arm of Gala, Inc., revealed artwork for its upcoming game named F2: Floating Fortress.
-F2 was announced to have large-scale duel and PvP arenas, aerial combat, sieges and various types of PvP quests.
+In February 2012, Gala Lab, the development arm of Gala, Inc., revealed artwork for its sequel named F2: Floating Fortress.
+F2 was supposed to have large-scale duel and PvP arenas, aerial combat, sieges and various types of PvP quests.
 The title was meant as a sequel to FlyFF.

-On July 25, 2014, the sequel was officially cancelled by Gala Lab.
+By July 2014, the sequel was cancelled by Gala Lab.
 The project was ceased because of various internal circumstances that the company had been through.

-In July 2022, The spiritual successor to Flyff, Flyff Universe, launched.
+In July 2022, the spiritual successor to Flyff, Flyff Universe, launched.

+Usage

+Flyff was used as an opening billboard in Season 1 of ArirangTV quiz show, Superkids.